-We’ve know what it’s like to feel alone.
-You’ve likely had a bewildering psychedelic experience, are preparing for one, or are entertaining the idea of having your first experience.
+We all know what it’s like to feel alone.
+If you’re reading this, you’ve likely had a bewildering psychedelic experience, are preparing for one, or are entertaining the idea of having your first experience.
 Unfortunately, aside from dodgy online forums, you have no one to turn to for support or guidance, who can listen, or who has any understanding of your experience.

 For many people, some of their most profound moments using psychedelics have also become their most well-kept secrets.
 But all of this is changing.